How to Build a Diversified Investment Portfolio (Plus 5 Examples)

 Five investment portfolio examples

-Below are five commonly used and frequently recommended investment portfolios.
+Below are five of the most commonly used and frequently recommended investment portfolios.

 All of these example investment portfolios are relatively simple to implement with a few ETFs, which I recommend in parentheses.